Capacity assessments usually track simulated patients and record medical interventions. The patient status can be either static or dynamic.

 2023

 Petter Norrblom, Carl-Oscar Jonson, Erik Prytz (2023) Where and how do people search for medical emergency equipment in public buildings?
-67th Annual Meeting of the Human Factors and Ergonomics Society Continue to DOI
+67th Annual Meeting of the Human Factors and Ergonomics Society (Conference paper) Continue to DOI

 Responsible researcher